The quest for information regarding your illness or injury can become all-consuming, but all the information in the world may not give you certainty.

-It is quite normal that people seek as much information as they can in this situation.
+It’s quite normal that people seek as much information as they can in this situation.
+I’ve been there.
 Sometimes you have to be in information gathering mode in order to deal with the changes dropped into your lives.
-You may have to find alternative housing, deal with the banks to get access to a loved one’s bank accounts so you can pay the mortgage and bills, deal with insurance companies, learn exercises for a rehabilitation programme, and more.
 Seeking and gathering information to deal with these issues is important and necessary.

-At times the downside of gathering lots and lots of information about the condition/illness/injury itself is when it leads to scaring yourself to the point you experience a lot of anxiety, cannot sleep or you do nothing because everything just seems hopeless.
+You can end up scaring yourself to the point you experience a lot of anxiety, cannot sleep, you do nothing because everything feels overwhelming and/or hopeless, or you feel like your life resolves around searching for info and you feel constantly disappointed.
 When the quest for information becomes all-consuming in this way, then that is when we need to ask ourselves several questions:

 - How much info is too much?

 - Is it not a case of having too much information but how I am taking it in and interpreting or applying it?

 Driving this can be our search for ‘why’

 Sometimes we want The Answer.
 We want to know WHY the illness or injury happened.
 This motivation is very often the driving force behind the search for information.
 Which is understandable.